jecGrimm/Recap/README.md

 - using the next chapter summary as gold reference is not correct because it is no recap
 - LLM für Zusammenfassung:
 -> Ist die Information korrekt?
+- Similarity model: maximum input length of 128
+- BookSum problems:
+-> data contamenation (but Gemma is filtered for evaluation datasets) -> monolingual: English (Gemma also is mostly trained on english data) -> quality of the summaries
+-> harmful content in old books

 ## Experiment Setup
 ### Models